Aeron Greyjoy by Amok©

 A Feast for Crows

-After finishing the reaving, Aeron returns to his normal priestly duties in the Iron Islands.
+After finishing the reaving, Aeron returns to his normal duties as a priest of the Drowned God in the Iron Islands.
 Within the Sea Tower of Pyke, Aeron informs Balon of the defeat of his last son, Theon, at Winterfell.
 Aeron opposes Balon's intention to be succeeded by his daughter, Asha.

 The ironborn captains answer Aeron's summons, and most of the Iron Fleet returns from the Fever River.
 On the shores of Nagga's Cradle, Aeron blesses and prays with his preferred candidate, his third brother, Victarion, whom he knows will continue Balon's traditional ways.
 While the captains feast and drink, Aeron consumes only fish and water, and he departs when Euron's ridicules his piety.
 The Damphair begins the kingsmoot's proceedings and listens to the claims of Lord Gylbert Farwynd, Erik Ironmaker, Lord Dunstan Drumm, Victarion, and Asha.
 He is shocked when the captains, impressed with Euron's dragonhorn and bold claims, instead choose the Crow's Eye as Balon's successor.